Gademann-UZH/Chemical-Space-Generation/Featurization/README.md

 ### 5) Run the script

-To run the script, navigate via the command line to the directory with the Featurize.py script.
+To run the script, navigate via the command line to the directory with the Featurize.py script., e.g.:

--> /Users/user/Desktop/MyFeaturization
+-> cd /Users/user/Desktop/MyFeaturization

 Then start the program, but make sure to run it in the background and to redirect any output to a log file.